JayeshK20/jsm_live_docs/README.md

 👉 **Responsive**: The application is responsive across all devices.

 and many more, including code architecture and reusability

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.

 ## <a name="snippets">🕸️ Snippets</a>